ddbj/www/_biosample/sample-info-e.md

 DDBJ staff will apply a novel name to the NCBI Taxonomy.
 After the name is registered, BioSample accession number(s) will be assigned.

 When submitting annotated genome sequences to [DDBJ](/ddbj/index-e.html), enter locus tag(s) you want to use in [locus_tag_prefix](/biosample/attribute-e.html#locus_tag_prefix)<a name="locus_tag"></a> attribute(s).
 DDBJ staff will reserve locus tag prefix(es) to NCBI.
-BioSample accession number(s) will be assigned after the locus tag reservation.
+BioSample accession number(s) will be assigned after the reservation.

 ## Overview  {#Overview}